Skip To Main Content

 Dual Enrollment / Concurrent Enrollment - Colorado Mountain College

 Students at BMHS can earn college credit while working toward high school graduation.
-Students benefit not only by saving college tuition and time but will find upper level courses challenging and good preparation for college work.
+Students benefit not only by saving college tuition and time, but also find upper-level courses challenging and good preparation for college work.
 These opportunities include:

 DUAL/CONCURRENT ENROLLMENT COURSES